cultuurnet/stoplight-docs-uitpas/docs/searching-for-UiTPAS-events.md

 # Searching for UiTPAS events

 This mini-guide will explain how to search for UiTPAS events using the [Search API](https://documentatie.uitdatabank.be/content/search_api_3/latest/searching.html).

+> ##### Getting the organizerIds
+>
+> The Search API allows you to search in all UiTPAS events.
+>Mostly it only makes sense to search for events of the UiTPAS organizer the current user or client has access to.
+>
+>That's why you should first check which organizers you currently have UiTPAS permissions for using the [GET /permissions](https://documentatie.uitdatabank.be/content/search_api_3/latest/searching.html) endpoint.
+>
+> If you don't perform this check, you risk trying to perform UiTPAS actions for organizers you don't have permissions for, which will fail.

 ### Authentication